Visit our Discovery Centre

 (CLOSED FOR REFURBISHMENT)

-The Cotswolds Discovery Centre & Cafe is the visitor centre for the Cotswolds Area of Outstanding Natural Beauty (AONB), a place where you will learn and discover more about this beautiful and unique protected landscape and how people have helped shape it over thousands of years.
+The Cotswolds Discovery Centre & Cafe (The Old Prison) is the visitor centre for the Cotswolds Area of Outstanding Natural Beauty (AONB), a place where you will learn and discover more about this beautiful and unique protected landscape and how people have helped shape it over thousands of years.

 The Old Prison, Fosse Way, Northleach, Gloucestershire GL54 3JH

-PLEASE NOTE Sorry, the Centre and Cafe are closed for major refurbishment, we will be reopening later in the year.
-Please check back for updates.
+PLEASE NOTE Sorry, The Cotswolds Discovery Centre and Lion Cafe (aka The Old Prison) are closed for major refurbishment, and will be reopening later in the year.
+If you have any queries contact Friends of the Cotswolds email@example.com

 About the Discovery Centre